Jorch72/SharpMC_Nirad/README.md

 =======
 This is my test project, currently in heavy development.<Br>
 The code is pretty **** messy.
 But oh well, it works :P<br>
-Currently i do not have anything implemented after Spawn Position Packet.
-(I like to call it SPP.)<br>
 Hopefully i'll get more work done soon :)<br>

 Used Library's